Phasing out biocidal products when the authorisation has expired or changed

 If the application in accordance with the EU Biocidal Products Regulation has been submitted on time, but has been rejected or the product authorisation has changed, the deadlines for sale are 180 days and 365 days for the use of existing stocks after the day of the authority's decision.

-The products covered by the above phase out periods are listed in special memoranda published on the web page for the pesticides regulation KIFS 2008:3.
+The products covered by the above phase-out periods are published in the Swedish Pesticides Register.

 Shorter deadlines because of EU decisions on non-approval of active substances